Maryland Terrapins men's basketball: Top of the mountain: the Gary Williams era

 On May 5, 2011, Gary Williams announced his decision to retire from coaching basketball.
-He remains involved with the Maryland athletic department as Assistant Athletic Director and Special Assistant to the Athletic Director.
+He remains involved with the Maryland athletic department as Assistant Athletic Director and Special Assistant to the athletic director.
 Gary Williams will always be treasured and remembered for saving his alma mater from the doldrums of the post-Bias era years and eventually building Maryland into a national champion.
-In honor of his legendary career, Maryland named its hardwood at the Xfinity Center “Gary Williams Court.”
+In honor of his legendary career, Maryland named its hardwood at the Xfinity Center "Gary Williams Court".
 In 2014, Coach Williams was inducted into the Naismith Memorial Basketball Hall of Fame.

 B1G new world – the Mark Turgeon era

 Mark Turgeon had built a very respectable mid major program at Wichita State but ended with a disappointing year before beginning a successful spell in College Station with the Aggies in 2007.

 Prior to his last year at Texas A&M, Turgeon had negotiated a contract extension and salary increase.
 On May 9, 2011, at 8pm, Turgeon met with his coaching staff and players to inform them that half an hour earlier he accepted the head coach position at the University of Maryland.
 He had visited the campus earlier that day and left with an offer.
 When asked about his decision at an Aggie Athletics press conference, he said "Maryland's got a great basketball tradition.
 [Texas A&M and Maryland are] real similar.
 It's a gut feeling."
 In their meeting earlier that night he told the Aggie players "it was the hardest decision [he] ever had to make... because of [them]."
 Turgeon said that fan attendance at A&M did not factor into his decision.

-Since his arrival, Maryland students have adopted the phrase 'Fear the Turgeon,' a play on the school's motto, 'Fear the Turtle.'
-Some students, known as the "Turgeonites", have created a fan club for the coach and dress like him on game days.